HardlyDifficult/Tutorials/Chapter5.md

 <hr></details><br>
 <details><summary>What did that do?</summary>

-An Animation controller always requires at least one state be active.
-We created a state which does nothing and made that the default so the hammer does not move until another component starts the animation.
+An Animator Controller always requires at least one state be active.
+We created a state which does nothing and made that the default so the hammer does not move until another component switches the state to HammerSwing, starting the animation.

 <hr></details>